rnike/flutter_game_center/README.md

 $flutter create -i swift PROJECT_NAME
 ```

-if should work fine, check the Swift version in the Build Settings.
+it should work fine, check the Swift version in the Build Settings.

 Otherwise you should edite the Podfile in /ios